Yet ... we keep getting told how great its app store is

 Such contradictory messages.
 Microsoft: "It's great".
 Buying public: "Microsoft have a phone out?"

 Rovio has shunned Windows Phone for the latest outing of the super-soaraway Angry Birds franchise, saying that it can't support every platform and has no plans to support that one.
-Angry Birds in Space is out for iOS (£1.99), Mac (£2.99), PC (£4.97) and Android (free but plastered with ads), but notably absent is a Windows Phone …
+Angry Birds in Space is out for iOS (£1.99), Mac (£2.99), PC (£4.97) and Android (free but plastered with ads), but notably absent is a Windows …

 Such contradictory messages.
 Microsoft: "It's great".
 Buying public: "Microsoft have a phone out?"